multi-coop/datami-documentation-content/texts/en/tutorial/tutorial-overview-contribution.md

     />
 </div>

-Finally some fetaures are correlated to the core purpose of Gitribute : "Contribute with Git".
+Finally some features are correlated to the core purpose of Gitribute : **"Contribute with Git"**.

 Making a open contribution to a document, including the possibility for the document's owner to reject or to modify it comes with some little perks and a bit of vocabulary.